MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-android.md

 [!include[](introduction-android.md)]

-## Add Mobile Center Push to your app
+## Add App Center Push to your app

 Please follow the [Get started](~/sdk/getting-started/react-native.md) section if you haven't set up and started the SDK in your application, yet.
-The Mobile Center SDK is designed with a modular approach – you only need to integrate the services that you're interested in.
+The App Center SDK is designed with a modular approach – you only need to integrate the services that you're interested in.

-1. Open a Terminal and navigate to the root of your React Native project, then enter the following to add Mobile Center Push to the app:
+1. Open a Terminal and navigate to the root of your React Native project, then enter the following to add App Center Push to the app:

     ```
     npm install mobile-center-push --save